1. Mutual fund redemption

 4. Why do investors redeem mutual fund?

 An investor may have numerous reasons to invest or sell fund units.
-It is advised rationally consider the following aspects before you redeem impulsively.
+It is advised to consider the following aspects before you redeem impulsively.

 a.
 If AMC cannot deliver what it promised

-Most of the people invest with a financial goal that commiserates with the fund objective.
+Individuals invest in those funds whose objective in line with theirs.
 So, this objective plays a vital role in finalising what funds you want to include in your investment portfolio.
 However, an active investor tracking the market might sell off or redeem units, if the long-term prospects seem negative.
+However, as per a CRISIL report, the chances of a fund providing excellent returns increase when invested with a long-term horizon.

 One should not sell just because the markets have touched new highs.
-Investors should have faith in the professional fund manager’s ability to book profits and cut losses.
+Investors should have faith in the fund manager's ability to book profits and cut losses.
 Financial planners believe it is not possible to time the markets for any investor.
-Hence, redeeming immediately after a new market high might be a flawed strategy.
+Hence, redeeming immediately after a new market high might not be a good idea.

 c.
 Scheme not doing well from sometime

-If your scheme seems to be under-performing for a while now, then you should try scrutinising the reasons for its under-performance.
-If the reason was something like a change in the fund manager or a drastic change to the portfolio mix – then you might consider fund redemption.
+If your scheme seems to be under-performing for a while now, then you should scrutinise the reasons for its under-performance.
+If the cause was something like a change in the fund manager or a drastic shift in the portfolio mix (which is not in line with your objectives) – then you might consider fund redemption.
+However, one should not redeem considering a fund's recent performance.
+Investors should consider staying invested for as long as possible to reap the maximum returns on their investment.

 d.
 Unexpected financial crisis